DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 }
 ```

-When replaying a session we'll first dispatch the `RESET` and the `START_DEBUG` actions.
-The `RESET` action can be handled by all stores to reset their state (clear all data, clear alerts, ...).
+When replaying a session, we'll first dispatch the `RESET` and the `START_DEBUG` actions.
+The `RESET` action can be handled by all stores to reset their state (clear all data, clear alerts, etc.).

-The `START_DEBUG` action tell the rest of the application that we are now going to replay actions.
-And this is very important, because one thing we'll want to avoid is that our application makes calls to the API.
-So, our HttpClient will not be making calls during this time (in the next section we'll explain how this works and how we're leveraging Flux to record every request and every response so we can replay everything later without requiring interaction with the API).
+The `START_DEBUG` action tells the rest of the applications that we are now going to replay certain actions.
+This is very important because one thing we'll want to avoid is our application making calls to the API.
+So our HttpClient will not be making calls during this time (in the next section, we'll explain how this works and how we're leveraging Flux to record every request and every response so we can replay everything later without requiring interaction with the API).

-Then we go over each action and dispatch it after which we introduce a small delay.
-As a result, the developer will see every action that is replayed (fast-forward, since the delay is always 250ms).
-And finally the `STOP_DEBUG` action is sent to notify that we're done replaying the actions, which re-enables the HttpClient.
+Then we go over each action and dispatch it, after which we introduce a small delay.
+As a result, the developer will see every action that is replayed (in fast-forward, as the delay is always 250ms).
+And finally, the `STOP_DEBUG` action is sent to notify that we're done replaying the actions, which re-enables the HttpClient.

 ## Improving our API calls

-When Jane was debugging John's session we immediately noticed a bug in one of our components, so this approach is good to catch runtime errors.
+When Jane was debugging John's session, we immediately noticed a bug in one of our components, so this approach is good to catch runtime errors.
 But what about API calls?
-When replaying the actions, the HttpClient will not be makeing any calls to our API, so how can we effectively replaye and troubelshoot API calls?
-Well, we'll just need to dispatch an action each time we want to make a request, each time we get a successful response and each time the API returns an error.
+When replaying the actions, the HttpClient will not be making any calls to our API, so how can we effectively replay and troubleshoot API calls?
+Well, we'll just need to dispatch an action each time we want to make a request, each time we get a successful response, and each time the API returns an error.

-Here's how this could look like when we're making the request:
+Here's what this could look like when we're making the request:

 ```javascript
 {
   actionType: 'LOAD_OPEN_TICKETS',